Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 a.
 Assign partition 2 to drive E: by executing the following command:

 ```
-C:MAPDRV E: 2 1 0
+MAPDRV E: 2 1 0
 ```

 ("2" is the second partition, and "1 0" means "device index 1 controlled by driver in the primary Nextor controller".
-Issue a `TYPE C:MAPDRV.COM` command for more details.)
+MAPDRV is an internal command of COMMAND3.COM; see _[3.4.1.
+MAPDRV: the drive mapping tool](Nextor%203.0%20User%20Manual.md#341-mapdrv-the-drive-mapping-tool)_ in the Nextor 3.0 User Manual for more details.)

 b.
 Perform a `DIR E:` command.
 Check that drive E: has indeed 25MB of free space.